artemalo/java-git-practice0/README.md

 - Converted amount in the target currency (as double).

 #### Throws
-`IllegalArgumentException` if coin < 0, or currencies are invalid
+`ConvertException` if coin < 0, or currencies are invalid

 #### Logic
 1. Converts the input amount to RUB: `coin × from.getRate()`;